Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Introduction

 \section{Introduction}

-High-dimensional time series has been widely observed in various disciplines, including finance, economics, business, and medical science.
-However, when analyzing high-dimensional data, traditional models, such as vector auto-regressive models and regression models, suffer from overparameterization as noted in \cite{lutkepohl2005} and \cite{chang2015}.
-As a result, traditional methods specifically designed for these models are often not satisfactory in terms of prediction accuracy and model interpretability \citep{tibshirani1996}.
-To address this problem, there are two types of methods commonly used to reduce the number of parameters involved--- regularization and dimension reduction \citep{liu2022}.
-Regularization methods resort to a sparsity assumption on the coefficient matrices and incorporate a penalty to the optimization function for meaningful estimators; see examples \cite{Basu:Michailidis:2015} and \cite{medeiros2016}, while dimension reduction assumes that the high-dimensional data can be represented by a low-dimensional process.
-Among various dimension reduction tools, factor analysis is a popular choice and has been extensively investigated in the literature \citep{pena1987,li1996,bai2002,stock2002a,diebold2006,lam2011}.
-In this paper, we combine both methods by imposing a sparse factor structure on the observed data and propose a regularized estimator for the loading matrix to further reduce the number of parameters involved.
+High-dimensional time series data are widely observed in various disciplines, including finance, economics, business, and medical science.
+However, when analyzing high-dimensional data, traditional models, such as vector autoregressive models and regression models, suffer from overparameterization as noted in \cite{lutkepohl2005} and \cite{chang2015}.
+Consequently, traditional methods designed for these models are often not satisfactory in terms of prediction accuracy and model interpretability \citep{tibshirani1996}.
+To address this problem, two types of methods are commonly used to reduce the number of parameters --- regularization and dimension reduction \citep{liu2022}.
+Regularization methods resort to a sparsity assumption on the coefficient matrices and incorporate a penalty in the optimization function to obtain meaningful estimators; see examples \cite{Basu:Michailidis:2015} and \cite{medeiros2016}, while dimension reduction assumes that the high-dimensional data can be represented by a low-dimensional process.
+Among various dimension reduction tools, factor analysis is a popular choice and has been extensively investigated in the literature \citep{pena1987,li1996,bai2002,stock2002a,diebold2006,lam2011,ando2017clustering}.
+In this paper, we combine both methods by imposing a sparse factor structure on the observed data and propose a regularized estimator for the loading matrix to further reduce the number of parameters.
+Our proposed method will not only enhance the model interpretation but also build a more parsimonious model to improve the predictive performance.